Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 ## Credits
 The script was written by Daniel Van Der Maden as an Undergraduate Computer Science student at UC Berkeley.

 This script originally started off as a project assignment for [David Bamman's](http://people.ischool.berkeley.edu/~dbamman/) Natural Language Processing Course (Info 159/259 - Fa18) at UC Berkeley (with the goal of just creating a seq2seq chatbot).
-However, efficiency changes, caching, model saving, data filtering, and parameter variations were all added at a later time so that one could more easily see how different model variations would perform.
+However, memory efficiency changes, caching, model saving, data filtering, and parameter variations were all added at a later time so that one could more easily see how different model variations would perform.